deepdeepdot/nano-deep-learning/04_assignment.md

 ## Mustachio or Mexican Sombrero?

-Modify the Posenet example, so instead of 5 red dots, place a sombrero on top someone's head.
+Modify the Posenet example, so instead of 7 red dots, place a sombrero on top someone's head.
-Or place a mustache or beard on the face (below the eyes and nose) Or be creative and try a baseball cap or https://ml5js.org/docs/posenet-webcam
+Or place a mustache or beard on the face (below the eyes and nose) Or be creative and try a baseball cap or some Dracula teeth https://ml5js.org/docs/posenet-webcam